semaphoreci/semaphore/docs/docs/getting-started/faq.md

 ### How do I track spending?

-You can get insights about your spending, past invoices, and update your plan on the Plans & Billing page.
+You can get insights about your spending, and past invoices, and update your plan on the Plans & Billing page.

 To access this page:

-1. Open on your organization menu
+1. Open your organization menu
 2. Select **Plans & Billing**

 ### Can I set budget alerts?